cambridge-ceu/csd3/applications/pyOpenMS.md

 ValueError: unsupported pickle protocol: 5
 ```

-and we turn to source in the next section.

-**Miniconda**

-We attempt to use the latest version, which is more recent than those at CSD3.
+We turned to **Miniconda** below.
+We set out for the latest version, which is more desirable than those at CSD3,

 ```bash
 wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh